 Better yet, look for third-party certification

-Third-party certification programs – like Certified Organic and SPCA Certified – give you the assurance that hens were not only raised in cage-free housing systems, but that they had plenty of space to move around, spread their wings, and perform their natural behaviours.
+Third-party certification programs – like SPCA Certified, Animal Welfare Approved, Certified Humane, Certified Organic and Global Animal Partnership – give you the assurance that hens were not only raised in cage-free housing systems, but that they had plenty of space to move around, spread their wings, and perform their natural behaviours.
 When you’re grocery shopping, look for Certified Organic eggs from Rabbit River Farms, or SPCA Certified eggs from Rehoboth Farm at Nada – Vancouver’s first package-free grocery store.
 These eggs can come at a significantly higher cost, but you can rest-assured you are investing in a better life for egg-laying hens when you buy them.

 Looking for egg alternatives?